DanielChronlund/DCToolbox/README.md

 <h3>Enable-DCAzureADPIMRole</h3>

-Activate an Azure AD Privileged Identity Management (PIM) role with PowerShell.
+Activate one or more Azure AD Privileged Identity Management (PIM) role with PowerShell.

 <h3>Get-DCPublicIp</h3>